zry3fr/DS-2002-F25/Activities/Activity_03/Activity_03_Bash_Scripting.md

 ## Step 1: Set Up Your Project
 1. If not already, open your Git Bash (Windows) or Terminal (macOS).
 2. Use `cd` to navigate to your `DS-2002-F25` repository.
+3. Use `cd` to further navigate to your `/Activities/Activity_03` directory.
-3. Run `git checkout -b Activity_3` to create and move to a new branch named "Activity_3".
+4. Run `git checkout -b Activity_3` to create and move to a new branch named "Activity_3".
-4. Create a new directory for this project and navigate into it:
+5. Create a new directory for this project and navigate into it:
 ```
 mkdir bash_pipeline && cd bash_pipeline
 ```